Cardiology

 Interventional Cardiology Fellowship

-The Interventional Cardiology Fellowship Program at Tufts Medical Center in Boston is a one-year advanced fellowship for cardiovascular specialists seeking interventional expertise.
-It is an Accreditation Council for Graduate Medical Education (ACGME) accredited program.
+The Interventional Cardiology Fellowship Program at Tufts Medical Center in Boston is a 1-year advanced fellowship for cardiovascular specialists seeking interventional expertise.

 The program trains fellows on the proper indications and techniques for a wide variety of interventional cardiovascular procedures.
 Fellows will also learn peripheral vascular and structural heart disease procedures in addition to coronary interventions.